Introduction

 How can I ensure I don’t accidentally dig up the cables later?

-To prevent future digging issues, clearly mark the burial location and keep an updated map of the cable layout for easy reference.
+To avoid future digging issues, clearly mark the burial location with flags or stakes, and maintain an updated map of the cable layout for easy reference.

 What maintenance is required after installation?